aikirias/KPIdelivery-MLOps/docs/README_DAG.md

 - After a run, browse `http://localhost:5000` to inspect the new run/metrics and confirm whether the candidate was promoted to Production.
 - Spark UI (`http://localhost:8082`) shows the submitted application while `train_spark_model` is running.
 - The Streamlit app (`http://localhost:8601`) loads the Production model once it exists; the UI displays a warning if only the heuristic fallback is available.

 ---

+# churn_data_watchdog

+Daily DAG that hashes every churn CSV and emits all Dataset outlets when any file changes. `churn_training_dag` lists those Datasets in its schedule, so it automatically retrains after data refreshes and stays idle otherwise.
+The state file lives in `airflow/mlops/artifacts/source_hashes.json`.

+---